jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

+# Sign Out Page

+1. Verify that the sign out page appears as expected and looks good at all screen widths.

+    - Outcome: Pass

+2. Verify that when the user clicks on the sign out button, they are signed out and redirected to their previous page.
+If the previous page requires the user to be signed in, the user should be redirected to the sign in page.

+    - Outcome: Pass

 # Change Password

-1. Verify that the change password form appears as expected and looks good at all screen widths.
+1. Verify that the change password page appears as expected and looks good at all screen widths.

     - Outcome: Pass